learning-zone/python-basics/README.md

 ## Q. Explain the use of break and continue in Python looping.

 The break statement stops execution of the current loop. and transfers control to the next block.
-The continue statement ends the current block’s execution and jumps to the next iteration of the loop.
+The continue statement ends the current block's execution and jumps to the next iteration of the loop.

 ## Q. When would you use a continue statement in a for loop?

 When processing a particular item was complete; to move on to the next, without executing further processing in the block.
-The continue statement says, “I’m done processing this item, move on to the next item.”
+The continue statement says, "I'm done processing this item, move on to the next item."

 ## Q. When would you use a break statement in a for loop?

 When the loop has served its purpose.
 As an example. after finding the item in a list searched for, there is no need to keep looping.
-The break statement says, I’m done in this loop; move on to the next block of code.”
+The break statement says, I'm done in this loop; move on to the next block of code."

 ## Q. What is the structure of a for loop?